RosboneMako/MakoDistortion/README.md

 Mako Distortion is designed to be used as a VST.
 All setup saving and restoring is handled by the DAW thru the VST code.

-To make your setup available to the DAW you need setup up a few variables.
+To make your setup available to the DAW you need to setup up a few variables.
 This program uses these methods to interface to the DAW.